D. V. V. S. Varma: Lok Satta Party

 DVVS Varma was chosen as the Party General Secretary in 2006.
-He was one of the contestants that ran for the President of Lok Satta Party in the first organizational election in January 2009.
+He was one of the contestants that ran for the President of Lok Satta Party in the first organisational election in January 2009.

-Currently, D.V.V.S.
-Varma is the Working President of Lok Satta Party for Andhra Pradesh State.
+Till 2014, D.V.V.S.
+Varma was the President of Lok Satta Party for unified Andhra Pradesh State.
+From 2014 to 2015, D.V.V.S.
+Varma was the President of Lok Satta Party for Andhra Pradesh State.

 Editor

 He is also the Chief Editor of Jaateeya Spurthi, a Telugu current affairs fortnightly.

-Now, he is the Editor of Lok Satta Times fortnightly (Telugu), the official magazine of Lok Satta Party.
+Previously, he was the Editor of Lok Satta Times fortnightly (Telugu), the official magazine of Lok Satta Party.
 Viewers can access this magazine at www.loksatta.org website.